puppet-be/puppet-be.github.com/_posts/2014_02_24-A_Note_on_the_Beaker_Testing_Framework.md

 ---
 layout: post
 title: "A Note on the Beaker Testing Framework"
-description: "Quoted from Pupept Usere Mailinglist, by Ryan Coleman"
+description: "Quoted from Puppet Us ere Mailing list, by Ryan Coleman"
 category: coding
 author: johan
 tags: [puppet,beaker,testing]
 ---

-I was looking forward to the 'testing with beaker' talk which was sheduled right before our talk at cfgmgmtcamp.eu beginning of February this year.
-But it was us (Jan and I) who had to fill the timeslot of that talk, because the speaker could not make it.
+I was looking forward to the 'testing with beaker' talk which was scheduled right before our talk at cfgmgmtcamp.eu beginning of February this year.
+But it was us (Jan and I) who had to fill the time slot of that talk, because the speaker could not make it.
 But that same day, I stumbled over this email in the Puppet User Group mailing list.
 Since I'm very in into 'puppet and testing', and I only heard the word 'beaker', this mail got my immediate attention.

 <!--more-->